-Our Home and Away Season has proven to be most successful, a restructuring of fixtures saw a more even spread of results with High Wycombe finishing the season as minor premiers.
+This Season has proven to be the most successful.
+A restructuring of fixtures saw a more even spread of results with High Wycombe finishing the season as minor premiers.

-Our High-Performance Academy once again took to Robinson Reserve with nominations from Clubs seeing over 25 players take part in the ten-week training period.
-Jamie Wynne and Dave Wright provided the high-level coaching supported by Amy Fuller from Netball WA who have established their own Inclusion Program, it’s been fantastic having Amy involved.
+Our High-Performance Academy once again took to Robinson Reserve with nominations from clubs seeing over 25 players take part in the ten-week training period.
+Jamie Wynne and Dave Wright provided the high-level coaching supported by Amy Fuller from Netball WA who have established their own Inclusion Program.

 This year the WAAFL were very pleased to announce WA would participate at the 2017 AFL National Inclusion Carnival on the Gold Coast.
 The journey began for players, volunteers and staff as we prepared and planned for this event that for many was a dream come true.